 I finished at the back of the pack in my first Olympic triathlon 20 years ago—more than 80% of the field hit the finish line ahead of me.
 This outcome had no effect on my enthusiasm for the sport, and later in my athletic career I finished first in my age group at Ironman Indiana.
-Having experienced the view from both the back of the pack and the top of the podium has served my coaching business well.
+Having experienced the view from both the back of the pack and the top of the podium has served my coaching process well.

 Coaches are a competitive group and often use their own results to drive business.
 While my athletic performance steadily progressed over the years, as a coach I have always been more interested in using my business mentoring and leadership background to achieve scale.
 When I walked away from a lucrative job at IBM to become a full-time coach, I was determined to help a lot of people experience all that endurance sports has to offer.
 It made no difference to me if the athlete’s goal was to simply cross the finish line or to win the race.
 My own path as an athlete has taught me that everyone who lines up to race is a competitor.

 Coach an athlete who is trading in a sedentary lifestyle for a big goal and you will see this reality for yourself.
 There are several things about my journey that prepared me to coach these athletes, all of which are good opportunities for coaches looking to grow their business.

 Get into the gym

 I’ve never been a stranger to the gym.
 Before I ever raced my first triathlon, I joined the run club at my local Life Time Fitness, and not long after that I became the co-director of the club.
 We helped members prepare for the Life Time 5K and over years of volunteering I learned how to build a class and execute it.
 We extended the offering to include sprint-distance triathlons and I led the way.
 Ultimately, Life Time would go on to establish a national race series and offered the biggest purses the sport had seen up until that point, increasing participation in triathlon and raising the profile of the top pros.
 It’s proof that the gym can be the start of a good thing!